-The occupation of California and Oregon started before the Civil War.
-The occupation of Nevada began during the Civil War, and the occupation of other Western State began shortly after the Civil War ended and the Reconstruction Period following the Civil War was over during which time the Federal Government also occupied all Southern States.
-The occupation of America didn’t end when Federal troops pulled out of the South.
-The focus of Washington’s occupation merely shifted from the South to the West.
+The occupation of California and Oregon began just prior to the Civil War.
+The occupation of Nevada began during the Civil War, and the occupation of the other ten Western State began shortly after the Reconstruction period following the end of the Civil War during which time the Federal Government occupied Southern States.
+The occupation of America didn’t come to end when Federal troops pulled out of the South.
+The focus of Washington’s attention merely shifted from the South to the West.
 It’s time for the occupation of Western States to come to an end too.

-Please sign the Petition requesting Congress to begin disposing of the land it controls in America’s twelve Western States which were admitted to the Union after 1850.
+Please sign this Petition requesting Congress to begin disposing of land it controls in America’s Western States which were admitted to the Union after 1850.